Agoons20/Text_Mining_in_R/README.md

 **Future Research:**
 - Conduct context analysis of keywords/phrases.
 - Ensure balanced representation of businesses across states.
-- Expand analysis to include the remaining 34 U.S. states.
 - This project successfully demonstrated the power of text mining in uncovering customer satisfaction drivers, providing businesses with data-driven strategies to enhance customer experiences and profitability.